contember/docs/docs/schema/overview.md

 ---

-Contember Project Schema defines schema of your model and also ACL and validation rules.
+Contember project schema defines schema of your model, ACL and validation rules.

 <!--
 TODO: PICTURE OF PROJECT SCHEMA, MODEL SCHEMA, ACL SCHEMA AND INPUT VALIDATION SCHEMA